vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/plan.md

 ### 6-canopy-integration.md - Canopy Integration

 **Persona focus:** All personas benefit
+- Opening: "Remember your Canopy from Module 3?
+It's been pointing directly at your model endpoint.
+Time to upgrade it to use MaaS!"

 **Learning Objectives:**
 - Configure Canopy to use LiteMaaS as the model backend